sebastian-konicz/WRM/README.md

 As a result, the dataset has been reduced from 735 439 to 733 939 (difference = 1500).

 ## Basic statistics <a id="statistics"></a>
+Based on the cleaned up dataset i have prepared a table with basic statistics concerning bike sharing system in Wroclaw.
+Readers can confront the data presented below with the official statistics available (in polish) on this [site](https://www.wroclaw.pl/wroclawski-rower-miejski-podsumowanie-sezonu-2015).
+Of course the numbers differ because bike sharing operator overstates statistics for marketing purposes by including all rentals (even invalid ones).

 - number of bikes
 - number of docking stations
 - total number of valid rentals